manufakturet-booking/manufakturet-booking.github.io/_pages/terms.md

 Equipment listed in the SMILE category is only available with specific permission from <a href = "mailto:hsf@create.aau.dk" subject = "SMILE Equipment">Henrik Schønau Fog</a>, and after this form has been filled out.

+Other equipment, labeled *staff* is only available with permission from a specified member of staff.

 To ensure that all students and staff have access to the equipment they need, we ask that all borrowed items be returned on time.
 Late returns may result in a temporary suspension of borrowing privileges.
 This policy helps us maintain fair access to resources for everyone.